idobas/finding-somatic-variations/README.md

 Final filtering: That stage is our addition relevant only to this project - it filters the variants to leave only the ones that have GT of 0/0 and other than 0/0, and also have 99/99 in the GQ.
 The filtering script is called filteringByGTnGQ.py.

+### Final Filtering Script
+- Written in python
+- Input a vcf file
+- Output a txt file that contain the following:
+  - Variants filter by GT and GQ arrange by the number of brains we found the current variant
+  - The total number of variant
+  - number of variant we found in each brain
+  - a list of all the variant we found in each chromosomes (arrange by chromosomes names)
+  - a "bucket-list" that conatin the number of variant we found in each bucket (size of one bucket 1 million Nucleic acids)